Deltares/hydromt/docs/user_guide/model_main.rst

 .. _model_main:

-Working with models in hydroMT
+Working with models in HydroMT
 ==============================

-hydroMT is commonly used in combination with a model plugin, relevant functions for setting up or adjusting models include:
+HydroMT is commonly used in combination with a model plugin, relevant functions for setting up or adjusting models include:

 * :ref:`building a model <cli_build>`: building a model from scratch.
 * :ref:`updating a model <cli_update>`: updating an existing model (e.g. update datafeeds).